-i Hold down Setup and touch anywhere in the Inputs or Mix meter tab to set the associated source point.
+- Hold down Setup and touch anywhere in the Inputs or Mix meter tab to set the associated source point.
+This will affect the Surface LED meters too.
 Options available for Inputs are Post Trim, Post Gate/PEQ, Post Compressor, Post Delay.
-Options available for Mixes are Post Trim, Post Insert Return, Post PEQ, Post GEQ, Post Compressor, Post Fader.

-i Hold down Setup and touch anywhere in a User tab to configure the User view.
+Options available for Mixes are Post Trim, Post Insert Return, Post PEQ, Post GEQ, Post Compressor, Post Fader. - Hold down Setup and touch anywhere in a User tab to configure the User view.
 Touch a channel and drag it to the lower part of the screen to configure, add spacers or rows as required, and press Apply to confirm.